SOLD!

-The painting is a metaphor for emotional migration, for moving forward while still carrying the tenderness of what once was.
-It invites the viewer into a space where memory, fantasy, and present emotion intertwine, and where the smallest objects—like an old toy or a winged guide—can carry the weight of a dream.
+This painting is a metaphor for emotional migration, moving forward, growing up.
+It invites the viewer into a space where memory, fantasy and real emotions are intertwined, and where the smallest objects - like an old toy or a winged guide - can carry the weight of a dream.

 Our daily life with dreams and worries never brings satisfaction.
 Moreover, in the pursuit of new achievements, we forget about our capabilities.
 Why can't we fly anymore like we used to when we were kids?
 The weight of thoughts, the presence of property and the burden of responsibility presses on us.
 What is more valuable - to have a golden crown and a horse with a golden apple, or to fly carefree and sleep on a branch in the forest?